-Did you know there used to be a triumphal arch in front of Buckingham Palace until halfway the 19th century?
+Did you know there used to be a triumphal arch in front of Buckingham Palace until halfway through the 19th century?
 In this post, you’ll discover the ultimate list of Marble Arch facts, a popular landmark in London.

 Interesting Marble Arch facts